elliotwoods/ofxRay/readme.md

 For a non-infinite plane, we define the bounds of the _Plane segment_ with the 2D vector __bounds__, and the up vector __up__.
 We presume that the __up__ vector and __n__ vectors are perpendicular.

+## ofProjector

+A _Projector_ is defined by __projection__ matrix and its pose (defined by ofNode which it inherits from).

+We can use a projector to preview a projector or camera in a scene, and to generate pixel _ofRay_s.

 ## ofGeometric

 All objects within ofxRay inherit from ofGeometric.